EuroProofNet/europroofnet.github.io/_pages/reimbursement-rules.md

 - Participants must be [eligible](../eligibility).

-- Participants must have received an invitation from the e-cost system, and must have accepted it within 2 weeks after reception.
+- Participants must have received an invitation from the e-cost system and must have accepted it within 2 weeks after reception.

 - Master students must provide a registration certificate of their university.